Strains & Sprains

 Active Health Physiotherapists will always look at rehabilitating you back to your previous, pre-injury sporting level.
 Our Physiotherapists are skilled in prescribing effective sport specific drills in your rehabilitation to help you safely recover back to full sports participation.
 These drills take into account all aspects of fitness including cardiovascular fitness, strength, endurance, flexibility, balance, proprioception and agility

-Most of our Active Health Physiotherapists have worked with sports teams and two of our Physiotherapists are qualified personal trainers.
+We have several skilled experienced Physios who have worked with various sports teams.
 Some of our physiotherapists are also qualified pilates instructors so Active Health Physiotherapists are qualified and experienced in all aspects of rehabilitation.

-If appropriate we can provide sports taping and the Active Health also runs pilates classes per week to help with long term core stability and flexibility.
+If appropriate we can provide sports taping and Active Health also runs pilates classes each week to help with long term core stability and flexibility.

 Chronic ongoing pain can sometimes be the result of an underlying injury that has not been diagnosed or treated correctly.
 With all longstanding pain or functional issues, the Active Health Physiotherapists firstly use our assessment diagnostic skills to ensure that a long term underlying injury has not been missed.
 This involves a physiotherapy assessment including getting any relevant investigations that are warranted.
 Active Health has longstanding relationships with specialists who we are happy to refer onto if we feel a second opinion is warranted.